eyspahn/OnlineHateSpeech/README.md

 [Link to slides from 4/28 presentation of project!](https://docs.google.com/presentation/d/12Wfk2dyfDdNhtCdCFBYXg5HzlsPw96mrMaxFGYEss78/edit?usp=sharing)

 I developed a computer model to classify text as hate speech or not.
 If a comment was considered hateful, the model returns what type of hate the comment reflects, between race, gender, religion, and body size.
 I additionally developed models to examine the relationships between words used in the hateful  and not hateful comment sets.
+The code is not currently optimized.

 ### Table Of Contents: